DLin-1/GroupG/README.md

 ### Project question
 How does tau protein affect synaptic scaling in AD patients?
+How does the tau phosphorylation affect neural networks?

 ### How we plan out to carry out our project